quantify-os/quantify-scheduler/docs/tutorials/Operations and Qubits.md

 ## Schedule creation from the circuit layer (Bell)

-The circuit-level operations can be used to create a {class}`~quantify_scheduler.schedules.schedule.Schedule` within `quantify_scheduler` using the same method as for the pulse-level operations.
+The circuit-level operations can be used to create a {class}`~quantify_scheduler.schedules.schedule.Schedule` within `quantify-scheduler` using the same method as for the pulse-level operations.
 This enables creating schedules on a more abstract level.
 Here, we demonstrate this extra layer of abstraction by creating a {class}`~quantify_scheduler.schedules.schedule.Schedule` for measuring
 Bell violations.